 - Select the Plane Strain, Quadrilateral, Quadratic elements.
-Ensure the Regular mesh option is selected with Automatic divisions so that Modeller uses the mesh divisions assigned to each line. - Give the attribute the name Plane Strain quads and click the OK button to add the mesh attribute to the streeview. - In the Strain quads with the righthand mouse button and select the Set Default option.
+Ensure the Regular mesh option is selected with Automatic divisions so that Modeller uses the mesh divisions assigned to each line. - Give the attribute the name Plane Strain quads and click the OK button to add the mesh attribute to the Treeview. - In the Treeview click on the mesh attribute Plane Strain quads with the right-hand mouse button and select the Set Default option.
 This will ensure all newly created surfaces will be assigned the elements defined in this mesh attribute.